KurtKline/KurtKline/README.md

 ### Hi there 👋

-Originally from California, I currently work as a Data Engineer in Frankfurt, Germany.
-I currently work in FinTech, and I have previously worked in the gaming industry 🎮 and the automotive 🏎️ & powersports 🏍️ industries.
+Originally from California, I currently work as a Data Engineer @ Amazon in London.
+I currently work with Amazon's Prime Video, and I have previously worked in the gaming industry 🎮, the automotive 🏎️ & powersports 🏍️ industries, and FinTech.

-In my current role I primarily construct ETL pipelines using Python 🐍, SQL, and Airflow for scheduling.
-The data I use comes from APIs, FTPs, databases, and Kafka topics.
+I really enjoy using Python 🐍 and SQL, and learning anything related to data engineering.

-🌱 I’m hoping to learn more about Kafka, distributed computing (Spark), and cloud technologies (AWS, GCP)
+🌱 I hope to continue acquiring more knowledge/experience with Kafka, distributed computing (Spark), and cloud technologies (AWS, GCP)

 <!--
 **KurtKline/KurtKline** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.